The Effeminists: Origin

 In the 1970s, groups such as the Lavender Menace arose out of many queer women's discomfort with the treatment of lesbian and bisexual women within the gay liberation front.
 Some men began to be more outspoken about this, such as those who formed the Effeminists.

 The Effeminists was a consciousness-raising group born out of the Gay Liberation Front in 1969, by GLF members Kenneth Pitchford, John Knoebel, and Steven Dansky.
 They established themselves with a radical manifesto written in prose by Pitchford, titled "The Flaming Faggots" [sic].
 They formed a more autonomous group, separate to the GLF, in response to the misogynistic views they alleged were present within the GLF.

 In the manifesto, Pitchford expressed his views that many leftist groups, including gay liberation groups, had pervasive misogyny embedded within them.
 He particularly pointed out his belief that many male leftists were misogynistic towards women within their organizations.

 The Effeminists raised the need for a group of radical, anti-heteropatriarchy gay men within the gay liberation movement, as they alleged that the GLF was having issues with sexism.
 Female members of the Gay Liberation Front were increasingly pulling back their involvement, due to the alleged misogyny.
 The Effeminists pointed out that poor treatment and sexual harassment towards women in the movement was occurring in many New Left organizing spaces, and that without addressing it, liberation could not be achieved.

 The group focused on communication and increasing visibility of the issues they concerned themselves with, rather than recruiting.
-In the summer of 1970, effeminist literature was distributed by GLF activist Allen Young; then in 1973 another manifesto was published in an effeminists-specific magazine, called "Double-F: A Magazine of Effiminism".
+In the summer of 1970, effeminist literature was distributed by GLF activist Allen Young; then in 1973 another manifesto was published in an effeminists-specific magazine, called "Double-F: A Magazine of Effeminism".
 Two years prior, in 1971, University of California, Berkeley students Jim Rankin and Nick Benton launched a newspaper entitled, "The Effeminist".
 As a small group, literature distribution was important to the Effeminists, as it enabled them to increase their reach to others within the gay liberation movement and the New Left through magazines or essays.

 Steven F. Dansky shared that, in hindsight, the group seemed to have focused far more on this literature distribution rather than recruitment; while this contributed to the group's short span of existence, it allowed for their viewpoint to be spread more broadly across the area.